 Singapore maths FAQs

-Choosing a maths program for homeschooling is a big decision.
-To help you, we’ve compiled this list of questions and answers about Singapore maths that we’ve been asked by homeschooling parents.
-We will update and add more as they come to us, so if your question isn’t answered here, please let us know.
-If you need more help, there is plenty more information in our Singapore Maths Hub, including comparisons with the Australian Curriculum.
+If your question isn’t answered here, please let us know.
+If you need more help, there is plenty more information in our Singapore Maths Hub, which includes articles comparing Singapore maths with the Australian Curriculum.

 Do I need the workbooks or is the textbook enough?

 To get the full benefit and course requirements you will need textbooks A and B and workbooks A and B for the grade level.

 Is the Teacher’s Resource Book necessary?

-No, it’s not necessary, but it does contain all the answers to the problems in the textbooks and workbooks.
-It also provides you with a Scope and Sequence, which is handy for government homeschooling registration plans, and your own.
+The Teacher’s Resource Book is optional.
+It contains all the answers to the problems in the textbooks and workbooks.
+It also has a Scope and Sequence, which is useful for government homeschooling registration plans, and your own.
 It will help you pace the course over your school year.
 It also has teaching notes.

 Can I use a teacher’s guide or home instructor guide from one program with another program?

-Do the Singapore maths “levels” match Australian school grades?
+Do the Singapore maths books “levels” match Australian school grades?

 If my child shows proficiency in part A in a given level, but not B, can I start my child at part B?